Tuesday, December 30, 2025

 TBILISI, December 9 – A long-running project to build a customs terminal at the Enguri crossing in Abkhazia has moved into its final phase, according to Ekho Kavkaza.

 Astamur Aksalba, presented as the head of a local transit and logistics company, said construction is about 80 percent finished and that Sukhumi is “hypothetically ready” to begin cargo transit.
-It has been unclear for years whether such a project exitsed, but the announcement is the closest to a confirmation so far.
+Since 2023, both Georgian officials and Abkhaz representatives have confirmed that construction is taking place on the Abkhaz side of the Enguri crossing.
+However, information has been scarce about the project.

 The Enguri bridge is the main crossing point between territory controlled by Georgia and the region of Abkhazia, which has been outside Tbilisi’s control since the early 1990s.
 Georgian authorities do not recognize the crossing as an international border, and past statements from Georgian officials have stressed that they do not consider any customs agreement with the de facto authorities legally possible.
 In 2023, Georgian lawmaker Gia Volski described any bilateral customs arrangement at Enguri as “nonsense” and said Tbilisi had no connection to construction taking place on the Abkhaz side.